qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 Metadata Properties
 -------------------

-The |editMetadata| :guilabel:`Metadata` tab allows detailed metadata to be defined, including (among the others): author, creation date, language, abstracts, categories, keywords, contact details, links, history.
-There is also a validation functionality that checks if specific fields were filled, anyway this is not enforced.
-See :ref:`vector layer metadata properties
+The |editMetadata| :guilabel:`Metadata` tab provides you with options to create and edit a metadata report on your project.
-<vectormetadatamenu>` for some details.
+See :ref:`metadatamenu` for more information.

 View Settings
 --------------